 Because the tides are constantly changing in the industry.

-For instance, whenever a new privacy law passes, the whole industry has to evolve (And, it’s the good thing).
+For instance, whenever a new privacy law passes, the whole industry has to evolve (And, it’s a good thing).
 However, the most pressing issue is with the CPMs.
 Publishers struggle even to maintain their CPMs let alone improve.

 So, we’ve decided to create a guide to help you beat the CPMs; now and forever.
 Here’s the part I of our two-part series.
 Let’s get started.